Uncovering Your Signature Style: The 7-Day Challenge

 Try This:

-Let them sketch it, moodboard it, or even pull items from their own closet for you to try.
+Let them sketch it, moodboard it, or pull items from their own closet for you to try.

-Write down how it made you feel—not just how it looked.
+Note how it made you feel—not just how it looked.

-DAY 6: What Your Style Should Do for You - Style in Motion?
+DAY 6: What Your Style Should Do for You

 Ask yourself: